About the Workshops and Camp Sessions

 General Education Classes

-From Wednesday, June 5, to Monday, June 10, students can choose from more than 600 general education classes.
+From Wednesday, June 3, to Monday, June 8, students can choose from a variety of general education classes.
 These classes run from three to six hours, allowing students to sample an assortment of subjects and still have time to shop.
 Longer classes include a break for shopping and lunch.
-Check the start and end times of your classes; they vary by the day of the week – and don’t forget our Encore performance with Sherry Serafini, Monday, June 10.
+Check the start and end times of your classes; they vary by the day of the week – and don’t forget our Encore performances Monday, June 8.

 Workshop & Class Dates